raspberrypilearning/generic-python-regex-substitute-word-boundaries/en/step_1.md

 - Here you can use the **metacharacter** `\b` which means **word boundary**.
 So instead of searching for the `ed` pattern, you search for the `ed\b` pattern, which means only when it is at then end of a word.

-- Because you are now putting the `\` which is an escape character, into your string, you need to tell Python to treat it as a **string literal**, to avoid behaviour.
+- Because you are now putting the `\` which is an escape character, into your string, you need to tell Python to treat it as a **string literal**, to avoid odd behaviour.
 This just means putting an `r` before the quotes - `r'ed\b'

 - This will now work: